Taiga ecosystem:~

 f) Respiratory roots:

-in swampy areas have branch roots that grow upwards, through the mud and into the air.
+Some plants in swampy areas have branch roots that grow upwards, through the mud and into the air.
 The exposed parts of the roots are spongy and they take in air for respiration.
 Examples: red mangrove

 g) Parasitic Roots